One of the key point of CLiR workflow: you can edit an infrared image, while acessing all RAW parameters in Lightroom or Camera RAW via Photoshop.

 ~/Library/Application Support/Adobe/CameraRaw/CameraProfiles

-⚠️ TILDA sign “~” is IMPORTANT!
-It has to be in there, otherwise you’ll end up in the wrong folder
+Tilde sign “~” is IMPORTANT.
+It has to be in there, otherwise you’ll end up in the wrong folder.

 ❌ /Library/Application Support/Adobe/CameraRaw/CameraProfiles

-Open a RAW file in Lightroom or Camera RAW via Photoshop.
+You can open a Raw file in Lightroom or Camera Raw via Photoshop, or even Adobe Bridge.

-Here, I am opening a Canon 60D infrared image.
+Here, I will open a Canon 60D infrared image.
 I’ve installed the “dcp” profile for the 60D as described above.
+Note that if I open a Canon 7D instead, profile for 60D won’t show up…

-This is looking good now because we’ll have plenty of tones and colors to play with (as opposed to a red washed-out image…)
+This is looking good now because we have plenty of tones and colors to play with (as opposed to a red washed-out image…)

-Although the dcp profile has been set properly to render iR White Balance, it is now up to you to adjust and optimize the Temperature + Tint sliders to get maximum color separation and diversity.
+Although the dcp profile has been set properly to render iR White Balance, it is now up to you to adjust and optimize the Temperature + Tint sliders.